 In general, all of these Schwab retirement funds tend to be economical, but the Schwab Target Index Funds are flat-out cheap, at just 0.08% in annual expenses.
 And at least as far as Morningstar Medalist ratings go, the Target Index series is considered the better of the two, earning a Bronze rating.

-Also worth noting is that Schwab Target Index Funds, despite the name, do have human managers: currently, they are Zifan Tang, Patrick Kwok and Drew Hayes.
+Also worth noting is that Schwab Target Index Funds, despite the name, do have human managers: the aforementioned Zifan Tang and Patrick Kwok.

 Want to learn more about Schwab’s target-date funds?
 Check out the Schwab provider site.

-Related: 7 Best Vanguard Retirement Funds [Start Saving in 2025]
+Related: 9 Best Vanguard Retirement Funds [Save More in 2026]

 Schwab Funds for Retirement: Frequently Asked Questions (FAQs)